Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/terms/quest_terms_and_conditions.md

 ## General ##
-1. You (the "Quest Subscriber", "Quest Account", "You", or "you") will use the Service to try to achieve the office you pursue.
-You will NOT advocate or solicit material outside of your current political campaign agenda or push the agendas of others.
+1. You (the "Quest Subscriber", "Quest Account", "You", or "you") will use the Service to try to achieve the office you pursue or the advocacy campaign you have outlined.
+You will NOT advocate or solicit material outside of the political realm and will not use the service to incorrectly characterize another individual or cause.
 2. By registering for a Quest account you agree that you are legally allowed to run for the office you seek as dictated by all local, state, and federal laws.
 3. You agree to all of the User Terms and Conditions ([http://www.sagebrew.com/help/terms/][5])
-4. By registering for a Quest account you are acknowledging your bid to run for your selected office.
-By taking your Quest active you are legally "campaigning" for your selected office.
+4. By registering for a Quest account you are acknowledging your bid to run for your selected office or to advocate for the selected advocacy agenda.
+     By taking your Quest active you are legally "campaigning" for your selected office if you start a Public Office based Mission.
 By doing so you agree to adhere to all regulations and laws set by the governing body of the region you have selected to campaign in.
 5. If you are a sitting member of public office you may open up a Standard